alexiahayes/alexa/README.md

-Regular exercise is essential for a dog's physical and mental health, helping to prevent obesity, improve cardiovascular health, and reduce behavioral issues.
+Some breeds, like Siamese and Oriental cats, are known for their vocalizations and will "talk" to their owners with meows, chirps, and trills.